delendum-xyz/delendum.xyz/_posts/2022-08-05-efficient-signatures.md

 **CRT inspired methods**

 Instead of verifying x * y = z mod m, we can verify x * y = z mod m_i for each m_i in some moduli set M. If the identity holds mod each m_i, then it holds mod lcm(M).
-And if |x * y - z| &lt; lcm(M), then wrap-around is impossible, so the identity holds as a constraint over the integers.
+And if abs(x * y - z) &lt; lcm(M), then wrap-around is impossible, so the identity holds as a constraint over the integers.

 We typically include p in M, since verifying an identity mod p is “native” and thus almost free.
 We can also include other special moduli, such as our base, or a power thereof (see “Ignoring high limbs” above).
 Using several small moduli can also be convenient, since they allow us to shrink the weights in our bignum calculation.